massimilianop/collaborative_load_lifting/README.md

 roslaunch collaborative_load_lifting two_fireflies.launch
 ~~~~

-## PLEASE NOTE: This is still a work in progress!
+## NOTE: This is still a work in progress!